LordVeovis/docker-librenms/README.md

 ## Volumes
 * /opt/librenms/rrd: the rrd database
 * /opt/librenms/logs: the nginx and librenms logs
-* /opt/librenms/conf.d: a mountpoint to override the librenms config.php.
-If this mountpoint contains a config.php file, it will be appended to the default config.php allowing advanced configuration.
+* /opt/librenms/conf.d/config.php: a mountpoint to override the librenms config.php.
+If will be appended to the default config.php allowing advanced configuration.

 # Initial setup